dekuNukem/ATX4VC/README.md

 ATX4VC uses common car fuses.
 Regular, Mini, and low-profile Mini all will work.
 Simply push into the holder.

 ![Alt text](photos/fuses.png)

-Negative rails are unfused because they are low-current (around 200mA), and built-in protection is adequate.

 ### Fan Headers